Smart-Take: Heart Valve Disease

 - Beta Blockers: Reduces the heart’s workload by helping the heart beat slower.
 Some patients find them helpful for reducing palpitations.

-- Vasodilators: Lowers the heart's work by opening and relaxing the blood vessels; reduced pressure may encourage blood to flow in a forward direction, rather than being forced backward through a leaky valve.
+- Vasodilators: Reduces the heart’s workload by opening and relaxing the blood vessels.
+Reduced pressure may encourage blood to flow in a forward direction rather than being forced backward through a leaky valve.

 SOURCE: American Heart Association